-Through the operation of Sohu, Sogou and Changyou, we generate online advertising revenues (including brand advertising revenues and search and Web directory revenues), online games revenues and others revenues.
+Through the operation of Sohu, Sogou and Changyou, we generate online advertising revenues (including brand advertising revenues and search and search related revenues (which we formerly referred to as "search and Web directory" revenues), online games revenues and others revenues.
 Online advertising and online games are our core businesses.
-For the three months ended March 31, 2015, total revenues generated by Sohu, Sogou and Changyou were approximately \$455.3 million, including:
+For the three months ended March 31, 2016, total revenues generated by Sohu, Sogou and Changyou were approximately \$407.9 million, including: